 - Digital multimeter.
 A variety of multimeters are available from Jameco Electronics.
 If you plan on doing more electronics projects in the future, it may be worth investing in a more expensive multimeter.

 - Mini incandescent lamp (3), part #141073

-- Light-to-voltage converter (Mouser Electronics part number TSL252R-LF).
+- TSL257-LF light-to-voltage converter, available from Digikey Electronics or Mouser Electronics.
 This part is not currently available from Jameco.

 - Solderless breadboard, part #20601